Jim Christie, Coming Home to Sustainability

 Name: Jim Christie

-Occupation: Retiring IT sales and marketing executive and sales person; aspiring builder, homesteader, beekeeper, cheesemaker and gardener
+Occupation: Retired IT sales and marketing executive and sales person; aspiring builder, homesteader, beekeeper, cheesemaker and gardener

 Serious Hobbies: music, photography, golf, reading